-This curriculum of Higher Specialist Training in Rheumatology was developed in 2023 and undergoes an annual review by Dr Finbar O'Shea, National Specialty Director, Dr Ann O'Shaughnessy, Head of Education, and by the Rheumatology Specialty Training Committee.
-The curriculum is approved by the Institute of Medicine.
+This Curriculum of Higher Specialist Training in Rheumatology and General Internal Medicine was developed in 2023 by a working group led by Dr Finbar O'Shea, National Specialty Director, and the RCPI Workplace Education Team.
+The Curriculum undergoes an annual review process by the National Specialty Director and the RCPI Education Department.
+The Curriculum is approved by the Specialty Training Committee and the Institute of Medicine.

-Version Date Published Last Edited By Version Comments 1.0 01 July 2023 Stephen Capper New OBE Curriculum
+Version Date Published Last Edited By Version Comments 2.0 01 July 2025 Stephen Capper No edits from the previous year

-National Specialty Directors Foreword
+National Specialty Director's Foreword